guardian/raspberry-pi-dashboards/README.md

 Getting onto the Guest network is easy, and might be sufficient for you, if you can set your dashboards up right (eg. using Librato's shareable read-only dashboard links, aka [_Shared Spaces_](https://www.librato.com/docs/kb/visualize/faq/shared_spaces/)).

-For getting on to the _internal_ network, see [this doc](https://docs.google.com/a/guardian.co.uk/document/d/1n8rKaCxa_eAgKSbsAhuX3Q9cxy72zgQIMGMjo9cZ6tw/edit?usp=sharing).
+For further details on networking, and how to get on to the _internal_ network, see [this doc](https://docs.google.com/a/guardian.co.uk/document/d/1n8rKaCxa_eAgKSbsAhuX3Q9cxy72zgQIMGMjo9cZ6tw/edit?usp=sharing).

 ### Clock time!